AePS Transaction Reversal and Refund Process: What to Do When Money Is Deducted

 How do I get my money back if an AePS transaction fails but my account is debited?

 To ensure a smooth AePS transaction, always use authorised agents, like a verified Bank Mitra in a rural Karnataka village, and verify all transaction details before confirming.
 Insist on a receipt and check SMS alerts promptly.
-However, consider alternative banking methods if you need to transfer very large sums, as AePS has transaction limits (e.g., Rs 10,000 per transaction).
-If you encounter persistent biometric authentication issues, have doubts about an agent's trustworthiness, or require a detailed paper trail for accounting, visiting a bank branch or using an ATM might be more reliable to avoid potential transaction failures.
+However, consider alternative banking methods if very large sums need to be transferred, as AePS has transaction limits (e.g., Rs 10,000 per transaction).
+If persistent biometric authentication issues are encountered, if there are doubts about an agent's trustworthiness, or if a detailed paper trail is required for accounting, visiting a bank branch or using an ATM might be more reliable to avoid potential transaction failures.

 something